 Five Questions to Ask Your Doctor at Diagnosis

-When you receive a diagnosis of cancer, congestive heart failure (CHF), COPD, or any other serious illness, it can be very hard to think clearly on the spot.
+When you receive a diagnosis of cancer, heart failure, COPD, or any other serious illness, it can be very hard to think clearly on the spot.
 In such a situation, try not to be preoccupied with asking all the “right” questions immediately.
 Here are some questions that can help with your conversation:

 1. Can you tell me that again?